 Not there yet

-If you look at my household waste stream, it's still dominated by single-use plastics.
-Each time I take out the rubbish and recycling, I can learn something new about my consumption patterns.
-I won't go plastic-free all at once like the people I most admire, but I'm writing this to make a new public commitment.
-I'll make the journey one step at the time, and as soon as one action is embedded, I'll start looking to the next.
+My household waste is still dominated by single-use plastics.
+Each time I take out the rubbish and recycling, I get to see my family's consumption patterns.
+We won't go plastic-free all at once like the people I most admire, but I'm writing this blog because I want to make a public promise: I'll make the journey one step at the time, and as soon as one action is embedded, I'll start looking to the next.